 NASA also intends to provide the opportunity for a flight test to each of the winners.

 NASA intends to secure flight tests for each of the winners at no cost to the winners and flight providers are selected after Payload Build Round 2 is complete.
-In some cases, a shift in flight provider may be allowed for extenuating circumstances.
-Learn more about our contracted flight providers.
+Learn more about our contracted flight providers and familiarize yourselves with the capabilities of these providers which are outlined in the Payload Users' Guides (PUGs) from the flight providers.
+You may also reach out to the flight providers with specific questions about their capabilities, and learn more about previous Flight Opportunity prizes and challenges for examples of payloads flown in the past.

 There are no predefined flight profiles as part of the challenge.
 It is up to TechLeap participants to define flight profiles that are within the capabilities of the flight providers.
 Applicants can include a specific orbit as part of the description of their desired flight test.
 If selected as a winner, NASA will attempt to procure a flight that addresses the requirements for the payload flight test; however, the ability to meet specific requirements cannot be guaranteed given availability of commercial offerings.
-Please also recognize that there is a limited budget for this challenge.
+In some cases, a shift in flight provider may be allowed for extenuating circumstances.

 Note that one of the scoring rubric traits is focused on Flight Benefit.
 If the flight does not substantially advance the technology, it will not score as well.